camunigeography/events-portal/README.md

 3. Download and install the famfamfam icon set in /images/icons/
 4. Add the Apache directives in httpd.conf (and restart the webserver) as per the example given in .httpd.conf.extract; the example assumes mod_macro but this can be easily removed.
 5. Create a copy of the index.html.example file as index.html in the URL directory where the application will run from, and fill in the parameters.
-6. Create a providers implementation (see below).
+6. Optionally, create a providers implementation (see below).
 7. Access the page in a browser at a URL which is served by the webserver.

 Providers infrastructure
 ------------------------

-The system requires a directory implementation ('providers') which acts as a gateway to the organisations that can create events.
+The system, when run in 'organisations' mode, requires a directory implementation ('providers') which acts as a gateway to the organisations that can create events.

 _Fuller documentation to follow._